• Skip to primary navigation

 The Bergamot orange is primarily used for its rind, or zest, for its abundance of wonderful aromatic oils.
 Its essence is used to flavor Earl Grey tea and is also used in baked goods and marmalades.

-That's the beauty of Earl Grey tea - it can be used in so many recipes, from cupcakes to cocktails.
+That's the beauty of Earl Grey tea - it can be used in many recipes, from cupcakes to cocktails.

 You may not find the bergamot orange so readily in your local supermarket, but you can buy Bergamot Oranges online from Melissa’s World Variety Produce.
 They are grown in Southern California.